esentio/Yamo/README.md

 [Id] = @p4
 ```

+If you need to override this behavior, just set `forceUpdateAllFields` parameter of `Update` method to `true` and `UPDATE` statement with all columns will be generated.

 After operations like insert, update or select, `ResetDbPropertyModifiedTracking` is called automatically, so you don't need to worry about that.

 Note that if  `IsAnyDbPropertyModified` call returns `false`, no SQL `UPDATE` statement is executed.

-Parameterless `Update` method returns an instance of `UpdateSqlExpression`, which allows you to build `UPDATE` command and update more than one object at once.
+Parameterless `Update` method returns an instance of `UpdateSqlExpression`, which allows you to build `UPDATE` command and update more than one record at once.
 Just don't forget to call `Execute` method at the end.

 ````c#
 using (var db = CreateContext())